MostlyEmre/hnn/README.md

 ## Information

-HNN is a Hacker News reader that I created in React, to practice React.
+[HNN](https://hnnetwork-a2abe.web.app/) is a [Hacker News](https://news.ycombinator.com/) reader that I created in React, to practice React.

-HNN uses 2 different Hacker News APIs, Algolia HN API and Firebase HN API.
+HNN uses 2 different Hacker News APIs, [Algolia HN API](https://hn.algolia.com/api) and [Firebase HN API](https://github.com/HackerNews/API).
 The reason for this is that one have the data that the other one does not, and the other have some APIs that the other one does not.

+For this project, I applied custom css instead of delving into one of the Component or CSS libraries.
+I want to try Material UI in my next project and maybe Tailwind CSS after.

 HNN doesn't show the children comments.
 So the comments are only 1 level deep.